mikek/behave-http/README.md

 While there is no extensive documentation the *features* (self tests) directory contains (a hopefully complete) set of usage examples.

+*Testing for nested JSON content with non-ASCII characters in paths is not supported by the underlying `jpath` library.*

 ## Development

 Check out `requirements_dev.txt`.
 At least be sure to install Flask.
 Optional